 -

-Dining table in walnut wood with wrought iron fasteners.
+Walnut wood dining table with wrought iron braces.
 18th century.
-Dining table with a rectangular, smooth top supported on legs that follow, in a simplified way, the most common examples of the Baroque known as “lyre legs”, and are secured by means of straight wrought iron fasteners.
-The influence of 17th century models is common in the following century, although the preference is to soften the curves and tend towards straight lines due to the influence of Neoclassicism.
+The dining table has a rectangular, smooth top supported by legs that, in a simplified form, follow the most common Baroque examples known as "lyre" legs, and are secured by straight wrought iron braces.
+The influence of 17th-century models is common in the following century, although curves are softened and straight lines are favored due to the influence of Neoclassicism.

 · Size: 151x93x75 cms.